mohammadshah1/alignpx_built/README.txt

 ####################################################
 REPORT MODULES INSTALLATION
 ==================================================================================================================
-NOTE: After Installing All Reports Module,(Some necessary steps to do after enabling report modules)
+NOTE: After Installing All Report Modules mentioned in introduction section above,(Some necessary steps to do after enabling report modules)
 ==================================================================================================================
 Edit Every report view by clicking the gear on right top of view (When you have admin Rights a gear will appear hovering mouse on it an edit view option appears click on that).
 For example(/admin/structure/views/view/shipment_detail_report/edit/shipment_detail_report?destination=shipment-detail-report).